 The lists in Westminster Cathedral show Gregory XII (Roman) as becoming pope in 1406; then Alexander V (Pisan) in 1409 (although the 'genuine' and 'Roman' pope Gregory XII did not abdicate until 1415).

 In other words, the Church and Bishop of Westminster, interestingly, by implication proclaim the Pisan doctrine that a 'Council' unlawfully convoked by a group of cardinals in collaboration with some 'schismatics' (as Pisa was) and without the consent of the lawful Roman Pontiff, can lawfully depose the lawful pope (in this case, Gregory XII) and lawfully elect eo nondum defuncto a lawful replacement.

 (This Westmonasteriensian-Pisan doctrine is distinctly thought-provoking!
-Would four Cardinals and three SSPX bishops, gathered in solemn Conclave at the top of the Leaning Tower of Pisa, or even half-way up the Westminster Cathedral Minaret, suffice for validity?)
+Would four Cardinals and three SSPX bishops, gathered in solemn Conclave at the top of Westminster Cathedral's preposterous Minaret, suffice for validity?)

 However, Alexander V died in 1410; and his Pisan 'line' was continued by the election of John XXIII (sic).
 But the Westminster list does not mention this John XXIII.
 The next pope it gives is Martin V, who was to be elected by the Council of Constance in 1417.
 (At that Council, both Gregory XII [Roman] and John XXIII [Pisan] did either accept deposition or abdicate.)